confluentinc/tutorials/multiple-event-types-protobuf/kafka/README.md

 ### Generate client configuration

 In the Confluent Cloud Console, navigate to the Cluster Overview page.
-Select `Clients` in the lefthand navigation and create a new `Java` client.
+Select `Clients` in the left-hand navigation and create a new `Java` client.
 Generate API keys during this step, and download the generated client configuration.
 Place it at `multiple-event-types-protobuf/kafka/cloud.properties`.

 ### Register schemas